-- o On Black Lake, survey wild rice and other vegetative communities every 3-4 years. - o On Gilfillan, Tamarack, Black and Amelia, complete fish, bathymetric and vegetation surveys when SLMPs are written or updated. - o Conduct fish survey on Wilkinson to assess rough fish population. - Utilize auto-sampler at one of the inlet areas at Wilkinson and do grab samples at other inlet and outlet.
+- On Black Lake, survey wild rice and other vegetative communities every 3-4 years. - On Gilfillan, Tamarack, Black and Amelia, complete fish, bathymetric and vegetation surveys when SLMPs are written or updated. - o Conduct fish survey on Wilkinson to assess rough fish population. - Utilize auto-sampler at one of the inlet areas at Wilkinson and do grab samples at other inlet and outlet.

-- Conduct load assessment on Wilkinson for nutrient mitigation project development and implementation. - Possible rough fish management on Wilkinson if deemed feasible. - Offer assistance to the City of North Oaks and North Oaks Company to discuss and review development plans and offer possible partnership for stormwater management opportunities.
+- Conduct watershed and internal load assessment on Wilkinson and Tamarack Lakes for nutrient mitigation project development and implementation.
+Implement identified projects when feasible. - Possible rough fish management on Wilkinson if deemed feasible. - Offer assistance to the City of North Oaks and North Oaks Company to discuss and review development plans and offer possible partnership for stormwater management opportunities.
+Assist with implementation when feasible. - Implement subwatershed BMPs and/or restoration partnership projects.